docum5/docum5/README.md

-- 👋 Hi, I’m Aulia
+Hi, I’m Aulia 👋

-✨I'm a Student of Statistic Program in Diponegoro University✨
+I'm a Student of Statistic Program in Diponegoro University✨